-On December 26th on last year, I took advantage of an online motorcycle accessories sale and ordered a new jacket.
+On December 26th last year, I took advantage of an online motorcycle accessories sale and ordered a new jacket.
 The $250 retail price was cut to $120 and I couldn’t pass it up.
-It kind of makes me look like a bumble bee with its black and hi-vis yellow panelling.
+It kind of makes me look like a bumblebee with its black and hi-vis yellow textile material.

 In fact, when I’m riding through some local orchards here on the coast, I find that bees are attracted to me.
-My hi-ves yellow helmet that I wear on occasion, must seem like the largest ball of pollen their compound eyes has ever seen and together with the jacket, I’m irresistible.
+The hi-vis yellow helmet that I wear on occasion, must seem like the largest ball of pollen their compound eyes have ever seen and together with the jacket, I’m irresistible.

-This combination of yoga and mediation is what I’m referring to as the Kevlar Combo.
-The addition of Kevlar to my biker accoutrement enhances both my safety and visibility.
+This combination of yoga and meditation is what I’m referring to as the Kevlar Combo.
+The addition of Kevlar to my biker accouterment enhances both my safety and visibility.
 In a similar manner, the addition of yoga to my morning meditation period is enhancing the experience of meditation.

 Yoga is gradually playing an increasingly important role in my morning practice.
 I find that its physical benefits are also imparting a mental benefit to my meditation period.
 I plan to experiment further but I am excited by the immediate impact it’s made thus far.
 What I like about the Kevlar Combo is that each activity reinforces the other.
 Knowing my meditation practice follows the period of yoga poses helps me approach the former with a more calm and serene mindset.
 And as I’ve described above, my meditation is profoundly influenced by the period yoga.